Russian oil subsidies: a ticking bomb scenario?

 The conflict between Ukraine and Russia, which has caused the cancellation of air connections between the two countries, transformed Minsk airport into a major transit point for travellers between Kiev and Moscow.
 The management of Minsk airport recognises that about half of the total amount of transit passengers travel from/to Ukraine and Russia.
 Therefore, Belavia has introduced more flights to Ukrainian airports in Odessa, Kharkiv and Lviv.

 A little earlier a similar situation emerged with transit between Russia and Georgia.
 Belavia fully made use of the conflict between those countries that started in 2008, increasing the number of its flights to Georgia.
-Given the increased flow of Belarusian tourists to Georgia, this step taken by Belavia has proved very promising.
+Given the increased flow of Belarusian tourists to Georgia, this step taken by Belavia has proved very promising, although if you have issues with this and travel in general you can always get flight compensation if you go here to fix this problem.

 On the eve of the 2018 summer season, Belavia expected Tbilisi and Batumi to remain popular destinations and raised ticket prices to €400 for a return flight.
 However, instead of buying expensive tickets from Belavia, Belarusians started to look for flights to Georgia from neighbouring countries or to buy bus tours from Minsk according to reports by the online travel site vandrouki.by.